-In a biopsy, a health professional will collect a skin sample and send it for examination under a microscope.
+In a biopsy, a healthcare professional will collect a skin sample and send it for examination under a microscope.
 The type of biopsy depends on the affected area and size of the lesion.

-- Shave biopsy: A health professional will use a blade to remove the lesion of interest.
+- Shave biopsy: A healthcare professional will use a blade to remove the lesion of interest.
 It heals with a scar and does not require sutures.

-- Punch biopsy: Using a “cookie-cutter” tool, a health professional will take a sample of all skin layers, including the subcutaneous layer under the skin.
-They will usually place a suture to close up the biopsy site, which they will remove 1–2 weeks later.
+- Punch biopsy: Using a “cookie-cutter” tool, a healthcare professional will take a sample of all skin layers, including the layer under the skin.
+They will then usually stitch the sides of the biopsy site back together.

-- Incisional or excisional biopsy: A health professional will remove part or all of a mole and send it for examination.
+- Incisional or excisional biopsy: A healthcare professional will remove part or all of the mole and send it for examination.
 This is often the preferred method for assessing suspected melanomas.

-In some cases, a doctor may ask for further studies, such as surgical evaluation, to evaluate for lymph node involvement.
-This can also evaluate for the spread of the cancer.
+In some cases, a doctor may ask for further studies, such as surgical evaluation, to assess lymph node involvement.
+This can also help determine the spread of the cancer.